 The Articles of Association of GasMat Holdings provide that EBPH is entitled to appoint three directors, and SCHL is entitled to appoint one director.
 The directors of GasMat Holdings manage the business of GasMat Holdings.

-The Articles of Association of GasMat Holdings provide for a vote by a two thirds majority of all of the members entitled to vote to approve certain decisions.
+The Articles of Association of GasMat Holdings provide for a vote by a two thirds majority of all of the members entitled to vote to approve certain decisions and the unanimous resolution of all the members to approve certain other decisions.

-The Articles of Association of GasMat provide that GasMat Holdings has the right to appoint the directors of GasMat, and the Articles of Association of GasMat Investments provide that the directors of GasMat Investments are appointed by resolution of the company.
+The Articles of Association of GasMat provide that GasMat Holdings has the right to appoint the directors of GasMat.

 The directors of GasMat Holdings have the right to appoint officers of GasMat Holdings by resolution.
 The directors of GasMat have the right to appoint the officers of GasMat.
 The officers are responsible for the management and conduction of the business of GasMat in accordance with the powers granted by the Board of Directors.

-The Downstream Agreement gives an Enron affiliate the right to purchase all of SCHL’s interests in GasMat in the case of disagreement regarding voting on major decisions including the incurrence of any material indebtedness and the sale, assignment, transfer, conveyance or other disposition of all or substantially all or the mortgage, pledge, grant of a security interest or other adverse interest, encumbrance or collateral assignment of all or any material part of the assets of GasMat; provided that the Enron affiliate (and any other quotaholder with which it has a voting agreement) and SCHL could have controlled such a vote.
+The Downstream Agreement gives an Enron affiliate the right to purchase all of SCHL’s interests in GasMat in the case of disagreement regarding voting on major decisions, provided that the Enron affiliate (and any other quotaholder with which it has a voting agreement) and SCHL could have controlled such a vote.
+In addition, the Shell Letter Agreement, the Downstream Agreement and the letter agreement by which EBCV and certain of its affiliates sold an equity interest is GasMat to Transredes also contain certain provisions relating to management.

 The Shell Letter Agreement provides that for so long as the Shell Parent holds not less than 30% of the net economic interests in GasMat, EBPH will not vote its interests or permit its representatives on the board of directors to vote in favor of certain issues without the consent of SCHL.
 If SCHL does not consent to such vote, EEPB and its affiliates have the right to purchase all of SCHL’s interest in EPE , GasMat and TBS.